sunnyraj5555/Calculator/README.md

 2. What is form.answer.value assigned to '' ```value=" CLEAR ALL " onclick="form.answer.value = '' ``` ?
 - To clear all we need to give nothing so ```' '``` space is given.

+## Testing:
+- Enter the Numbers and perform your wished operation.

+## Deploy:
+- Pushed to My GitHub repo.